 Choose ones with a shiny skin and the stem still in it; a missing stem can indicate an overripe McIntosh; a dull skin is an indication that the apples been around for a while.

-John McIntosh was a Scotsman who had moved to New York State, and who then moved up to Ontario in 1796.
+John McIntosh was a Scotsman whose parents had moved with their family to New York State.
+He later moved up to Ontario in 1796.

 In 1811, he found a clump of about apple 20 trees growing on land he had acquired in Dundas County, Ontario, Canada.
 He transplanted the trees to be closer to his house.
-All but one died, but he nursed it along, and it became the great-grandmother of all McIntosh apple trees.
+All but one died.
+He nursed that tree along, and it became the great-grandmother of all McIntosh apple trees.
 That tree died in 1908.